State is open for business

-After nearly three months in a holding pattern at Stage 4.5 of the state’s Back on Track plan the state will be moving forward to Stage 5 on Saturday, although face masks will still be mandatory.
+After nearly three months in a holding pattern at Stage 4.5 of the state’s Back on Track plan, Indiana will be moving forward to the final Stage 5 on Saturday, although face masks still will be mandatory.

-Gov. Eric Holcomb announced the decision in his weekly press conference saying the state’s numbers continue to track in the right direction.
+Gov. Eric Holcomb announced the decision in his weekly press conference, saying the state’s numbers continue on a positive trend.

-On Wednesday the state recorded 728 new COVID-19 cases and 10 deaths, with a seven-day positivity rate holding around 4% down from a 6% and higher seven-day positivity rate in July.
+On Wednesday the state recorded 728 cases and 10 deaths, with a seven-day positivity rate holding around 4%, down from a 6% and higher seven-day positivity rate in July.
 Wednesday’s positivity rate was 3.8%.

 “While our numbers are tracking in the right direction, it is because of everyone wearing a mask and doing their part,” Holcomb said.